phpDocumentor/phpDocumentor/docs/PSR.md

 * A PHPDoc MUST always be contained in a "DocComment"; the combination of these two is called a "DocBlock".

+* A DocBlock MUST precede a "Structural Element"

+  > An exception to this principle is the File-level DocBlock which must be
-* A DocBlock MUST precede a "Structural Element" or be placed at the top of a PHP source code file.
+  > placed at the top of a PHP source code file.

 ## 5. The PHPDoc Format

-The PHPDoc format has the following ABNF (RFC 5234) definition:
+The PHPDoc format has the following [ABNF](http://www.ietf.org/rfc/rfc5234.txt)
+definition:

     PHPDoc            = [short-description] [long-description] [tags]
     short-description = *CHAR ("."
 1*CRLF / 2*CRLF)